-The ministry of Jacksonville Bible Church shall be under the direction of the Lord Jesus Christ by means of a plurality of elders when possible who function under the authority of the Scriptures and God's Spirit.
-The board of elders, appointed with the consent and support of the church body, are the main decision making body.
-(Heb 13:17; I Pet 5:1-3; I Tim 5:17).
+The ministry of Jacksonville Bible Church shall be under the direction of the Lord Jesus Christ by means of a plurality of elders (when a plurality is possible) who function under the authority of the Scriptures and God's Spirit.
+The church members, as led by the elders, are the main decision-making body.
+(Matt 18:17; 1 Cor 5:4-5; Heb 13:17, 1 Pet 5:1-3).